Image Collection:

 Copyright © 2007 Interactive Medical Media LLC, All rights reserved.

-Dysplastic nevi are moles that are larger than average (larger than a pencil eraser) and irregular in shape.
+Dysplastic nevi are moles that are larger and irregular in shape then the average mole (size usually bigger than a pencil eraser).
 They tend to have uneven color with dark brown centers and lighter, uneven edges.
 These moles tend to be hereditary (passed on from parent to child through genes).
-People with dysplastic nevi may have more than 100 moles and have a greater chance of developing melanoma, a serious form of skin cancer.
+People with dysplastic nevi may have more than 100 moles and have a greater chance of developing melanoma, a serious and concerning form of skin cancer.
 Any changes in a mole should be checked by a dermatologist to detect skin cancer.

-If the mole is found to be cancerous, and only a small section of tissue was taken, the dermatologist will remove the entire mole by cutting out the entire mole and a rim of normal skin around it, and stitching the wound closed.
+If the mole is found to be cancerous, a dermatolgist will need to completely excise the mole and then close the wound.
 Read more about moles, freckles, and skin tags.